mschimk1/sketch-grid-extension/README.md

 - [ ] Help content tab
 - [ ] E2E tests of extension views

+## Known Issues

+- Grid overlay will not appear if the local storage of a tab is exhausted.

 ## Credits & Inspiration

 - This extension is based on [React Sketch Grid](https://blog.prototypr.io/using-sketchs-grid-in-react-35e67cf7e2d2) grid by Alonso Holmes.
 Thanks Alonso!